Best gaming headsets in 2024: I'd bet my ears on these headphones

 ❌ You'd prefer a wireless headset: It may go without saying, but this isn't a wireless design.
 A wireless gaming headset is one of life's little luxuries, and if you'd prefer to pick one of those up then take a look at the best wireless gaming headset.
 Don't be surprised by what you find.

 What's special about the Cloud Alpha gaming headset is how it sounds.
 That should be a given, right?
-Yet it's easy to get distracted with extraneous features that don't altogether matter much when looking for a gaming headset.
+Yet it's easy to get distracted by extraneous features that don't altogether matter much when looking for a gaming headset.
 The Cloud Alpha, however, is a simple beast.
 It delivers fantastic audio that's really difficult to match for the same money.

 HyperX achieves such impressive audio quality thanks to the use of a two-chamber design on the Cloud Alpha.
 Each earcup's driver is separated into two chambers, which effectively reduces distortion that might muddy the bass with the mids and instead maximises articulation.
+The ability to deliver crisp and indulgent audio all at once is what separates the Cloud Alpha from the rest.

 Our one complaint in 2024 with this headset would be that it doesn't come with a flip-to-mute microphone, but the detachable one included is still a great quality unit and comes through loud and clear during online gaming or voice calls.

 Don't be put off by how long this headset has been around.
 HyperX has gotten so much right with the Cloud Alpha, it doesn't need changing.
-That age actually helps us on pricing, as this headset is regularly available for under the asking price and further discounts are plenty.
+That age actually helps us with pricing, as this headset is regularly available for under the asking price and further discounts are plenty.
 For a wired gaming headset, you really can't go wrong with the HyperX Cloud Alpha in 2024.

 Read our full HyperX Cloud Alpha review.